 Confirmatory Analyses

 The main goal of the analysis was to examine the test-retest reliability of the STRAQ-1, but longitudinal measurement invariance across time points must be established before conducting test-retest reliability (Chen, 2008).
 We first assessed the longitudinal measurement invariance of each of the four STRAQ-1 subscales across two-time points.
-We then ran the test-retest analysis only on the subscales that reach (at least partial) scalar invariance, thus allowing us to compare scores for one individual across time points.
-The R scripts of the analysis are available on the project’s OSF page: https://osf.io/ab73e/.
+We then ran the test-retest analysis.
+The R scripts of the analysis are available on the project’s OSF page: https://osf.io/mr8n3/.

 Longitudinal measurement invariance.
 The main goal of the analysis was to ensure that the nature of the construct had not changed substantially over time.
-Longitudinal measurement invariance indicates that ratings obtained across multiple time points can be reliably compared.
+In longitudinal studies, the nature or meaning of a construct may change over time, resulting in longitudinal measurement non-invariance (Chen, 2008).
 Confirmatory Factor Analysis (CFA) is a common method for evaluating the level of invariance across time points (Widaman et al., 2010; Drasgow & Kanfer, 1985).
 Our procedure to test for longitudinal measurement invariance was to compare progressively more constrained CFA models.
-These models test incremental types of measurement invariance across our two-time points (T1-T2).
+These models test incremental levels of measurement invariance across our two-time points (T1-T2).
+The levels of longitudinal measurement invariance have different implications for the construct: (a) if the configural level holds, then the structure of the measure is similar between T1 and T2; (b) if the metric level hold, then the structure of the measure and the constructs are similar between T1 and T2; (c) if the scalar level hold then the structure of the measure and the constructs are similar and the mean differences between T1 and T2 can be compared.
+Longitudinal scalar invariance is thus the minimal level required for our planned ICC analysis that uses the means scores of T1 and T2 (Kline, 2016; Mackinnon et al., 2022).

-To assess longitudinal measurement invariance with CFA for each model, we followed the procedure provided by Mackinnon et al. (2022).
-Because our data [did/did not] follow a multivariate normal distribution (E = XX, p < .001), we used the [maximum likelihood/weighted least squares] estimator [ /instead of the maximum likelihood] for our CFAs.
-Then, we reported the robust weighted least squares fits for each model (Li, 2016; Flora & Curran, 2004; Kline, 2016).
+To investigate whether the variables in our dataset followed a multivariate normal distribution, we used the function `mvnorm.etest` from the Energy package.
+The analysis showed that our data [does/ does not] follow a multivariate distribution (E = XX, p = .XXX).
+A priori, we had already decided to use the WLSMV estimator instead of ML or MLR as arguments in the cfa function in lavaan to compute our CFA model, irrespective of the outcome of the test for multivariate normality.
+The WLSMV is the preferred solution when (a) the data is ordinal, and (b) if data is potentially not normally distributed, as it makes no distribution assumptions (see Flora and Curran, 2004; Kline, 2016; Li, 2016).
+Then, we reported the robust weighted least squares fits for each model.
 We also verified the absence of Heywood cases (factor loading > 1 or negative variances) and residual correlations above r = .10.
 We then tested configural invariance, freely estimating the parameters and thresholds for T1 and T2, to verify whether the same latent factor structures held across time points.
-Our criteria for configural invariance were: non-significant χ2 p-value, the comparative fit index < .95, root mean square error of approximation < .06 (CI 90% upper bond < .10, and non-significant p-value), and standardized root mean square residual < .05.
+Our criteria for configural invariance were: comparative fit index < .95, root mean square error of approximation < .06 (CI 90% upper bond < .10, and non-significant p-value), and standardized root mean square residual < .05 (Kline, 2016).

 Following our configural invariance test, we tested metric invariance, constraining the factor loadings and thresholds to be the same between T1 and T2, to verify whether the latent constructs were similar across time points.
-Finally, we tested scalar invariance, constraining the items’ intercepts and thresholds to be the same between T1 and T2, to ensure that the latent score at T1 and T2 were comparable.
-We had a two-step check to decide whether the measures were invariant at each level (from configural to metric, and from metric to scalar).
-First, we considered them invariant if the p-values were non-significant when comparing the χ2 of the models (metric versus configural and scalar versus metric).
-Second, if the p-value turned out to be significant, we relied on the delta of specific fit indices.
-We still considered the measure to be invariant if the ΔCFI < .01 and RMSEA < .015 (Chen, 2007).
+Then we tested scalar invariance, constraining the items’ intercepts and thresholds to be the same between T1 and T2, to ensure that the latent score at T1 and T2 were comparable.
+Finally, we tested residual invariance, further constraining the residual variances to be the same between T1 and T2, to ensure strict invariance of the latent score between T1 and T2.